Disability Accommodations Defined

 Our testing room is equipped with computers without Internet access, and proctors print your student's work at the conclusion of the exam period.
 Graders should take care to review all hand-written and printed exam materials turned in by students using computer-use accommodations to ensure proper credit.

-When supported by the student’s disability documentation, extensions for assignments and absence leniency may be necessary when disability-related issues of a chronic/episodic nature are beyond the student’s control.
+When supported by the student’s disability documentation, absence leniency and assignments extensions may be necessary when disability-related issues of a chronic/episodic nature are beyond the student’s control.

-Instructors are encouraged to consult with their student's assigned access coordinator if they are uncertain about how to figure out appropriate extension times.
+Instructors are encouraged to consult with their student's assigned access coordinator if they require assistance proctoring make-up exams or discerning appropriate extension times.

 Selecting textbooks, readings, and preparing classroom materials well in advance of the semester’s start helps Disability Resources ensure that these items are available in accessible formats, such as PDF or word documents that can be used with screen reading software.